Dollar slice: History

 Pizza originated in 19th-century Naples, where individual slices of pizza were sold at a low price, though modern pizzerias in Naples do not sell slices.
 Italians in New York City introduced pizza to the city by the end of the century.
 Pizza by the slice became common in the city in the 1940s.

 The phenomenon of selling pizza for one dollar originated with 99 Cent Fresh Pizza, which opened in 2001.
 Its owner, Mohammad Hossain, chose to sell pizza for $1.00 to serve New York City's homeless population.
-Early dollar slice shops were located near homeless shelters.
+Early dollar-slice shops were located near homeless shelters.

 The dollar slice was popularized during the 2008 recession, when outlets opened at locations with many pedestrians or subway commuters.
 The chain 2 Bros.
 Pizza opened in 2008 on St. Mark's Place in the East Village.
 It initially sold one-dollar slices as an opening-day promotion, but decided to keep doing it.
 It became a competitor of 99 Cent Fresh.
 By 2010, the city had about fifteen places selling dollar slices; 2 Bros and 99 Cent Fresh each had four locations.
-Both chains priced a combo meal with two slices and a soda was priced at $2.75 at the time.
+At the time, both chains priced a combo meal with two slices and a soda at $2.75.
 The popularity of 2 Bros. led to the opening of several similar chains in the 2010s.
 In 2012, 2 Bros location on Avenue of the Americas entered a price war with a nearby dollar slice shop called Bombay Fast Food/6 Ave.
 Pizza.
 The price at both establishments reached a low of 75¢ in March before they agreed to fix the price at $1 in September.

 As inflation occurred, many businesses raised their prices to $1.50 or higher.
 High inflation in the 2020s made it difficult for dollar slice businesses to make a profit; many reported their revenue going down by 50% since before the COVID-19 pandemic.
 Prices of ingredients such as flour and pepperoni increased, while the increase in food delivery during the pandemic led to a shortage of products such as pizza boxes.
 However, the price of cheese decreased in 2022, in part due to dairy subsidies, enabling prices to remain low for some businesses.
 The lack of pedestrian traffic from office workers and tourists further lowered profits.
 Few establishments, including 99 Cent Fresh and older locations of 2 Bros., continued to sell for one dollar in 2021.
 All locations of 2 Bros. increased their price to $1.50 by March 2023, when the original location changed its price.
 In New Jersey, two establishments selling dollar slices remained in 2023.